Piotr1215/typeit.nvim/README.md

 ## Configuration

-You can configure TypeIt.nvim globally using the `setup` function:
+You can configure typeit.nvim globally using the `setup` function:

 ```lua
 require('typeit').setup({